 Ensure single window of co-ordination and regulation of national, provincial and local government.

-In essence, the mandate of the department at the centre of integrated development has the following
+In essence, the department’s mandate at the centre of integrated development has the following functions:

 Co-ordination, both vertically and horizontally, and doing away with the silo approach across the province.